ErpNetDocs/tech/modules/my/calendar.md

 The ERP.net Calendar is a powerful time-management tool, allowing you to efficiently organize, monitor and synchronize your events and tasks.
 Its features include previewing and creating **activities**, applying different **views**, navigating across various **time periods**, as well as accessing any type of **scheduled event** easily.

-It also sums up group activities from the **[social groups](groups/features-in-groups.md)** you take part in, whenever you are marked as the Responsible Party, Owner, or Participant.
+It also sums up group activities from the **[social groups](https://docs.erp.net/tech/modules/my/groups/features-in-groups.html#calendar)** you take part in.

 ![picture](pictures/new_calendar_overview.png)